-Gang violence in Cape Town has been described as reaching ‘crisis point’, surpassing that experienced in Johannesburg.
-Cape Town is now regularly listed as one of the world’s most violent cities, and the most violent city outside of the Americas.
+Gang violence in Cape Town has been described as reaching ‘crisis point.’
+Cape Town is regularly listed as one of the world’s most violent cities, and the most violent city outside of the Americas.

 To date there has been little sustained progress in reducing violence.
-A Cure Violence-based public health programme trialled in one township has claimed some successes, but these claims are strongly disputed.
+A Cure Violence-based public health programme trialed in one township has claimed some successes, but these claims are strongly disputed.
 There has been no independent comparative evaluation of this programme or other interventions.
 With limited systematic analysis of violence reduction initiatives or coordination of cross-community efforts, politicians and communities have regularly called for robust military deployments to address gang-violence, a problem widely seen as driven by the drug trade.
 In 2019, South Africa’s army was deployed to gang hot-spots.

 Working with local organisations, researchers, and former gang-members, my research in Cape Town gives particular focus to the communities of Manenberg and Hanover Park, notorious for high-levels of gang violence.
-Manenberg has experienced military deployments in the recent past; Hanover Park has been the site for a Cure Violence-based violence reduction initiative, named Ceasefire.
+Both communities have experienced recent military deployments and Hanover Park has been the site for a Cure Violence-based violence reduction initiative, named Ceasefire.
 To date, I have conducted fieldwork in 2016, 2017 and 2018, documenting the impacts of these interventions among others, and carrying out in-depth interviews with gangs, perpetrators of violence and community members.
 Ongoing remote research during Covid-19 has been conducted via WhatsApp and through coordination with local research partners, including The Safety Lab.
 During 2017-2018 I was a Visiting Associate at the Safety and Violence Initiative at the University of Cape Town.